 Even before seeing a new patient, an RCCA oncologist will often consult with the referring physician to identify what blood work and imaging studies should be ordered based on the colleague’s initial findings, Dr. Abdo-Matkiwsky says, adding that this step can significantly speed and streamline the care process.
 Similarly, Dr. Balar says that he routinely talks with referring physicians to obtain an in-depth understanding of the patient’s situation.
 “I just saw a woman referred to me with metastatic breast cancer.
 I immediately got on the phone with the breast surgeon who referred her, and was able to discuss her case in detail,” he explains.

-“Patients get the best care when their doctors communicate and work together, and that’s what we do at RCCA,” Dr. Abdo-Matkiwsky says, adding that this philosophy guides the cancer specialists and other clinicians at all of RCCA’s more than two dozen care centers throughout New Jersey, Connecticut, Maryland, and the Washington, DC area.
+“Patients get the best care when their doctors communicate and work together, and that’s what we do at RCCA,” Dr. Abdo-Matkiwsky says, adding that this philosophy guides the cancer specialists and other clinicians at all of RCCA’s 20+ care centers throughout New Jersey, Connecticut, Maryland, and the Washington, DC area.

 To learn more about RCCA, call 844-928-0089 or visit RCCA.com.